Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ![Fysetc Spider V1.1 ADXL Wiring](_media/SpiderADXL-Wiring.png)

-The GND, MISO, MOSI and SCK pins are found on the eight pin block to the left of the SD Card holder.
+The MISO, MOSI and SCK pins are found on the eight pin block to the left of the SD Card holder.

 PA2 is the right hand pin on the three pin Y+ socket or the right hand pin on the E1 DIAG header.

+GND can be found on the middle pin of the Y+ socket.

 3V3 can be picked up from the Y+ socket (left hand pin) but check it's configured for 3.3 Volts and not 5 (set by solder bridge on the back of